knglumt/CodeAssessment/README.md

 - Utilize the undo feature with Ctrl+Z.
 - Export assessment results to a CSV file using the "Export CSV" button.
 - Send assessment details via email using the "Send Mails" button.
+- Use the tree view to navigate assessment comments and apply grades.
+- Insert grades and feedback at specific positions in the code.

 ## Contributing